SzilveszterMarta/aib-test-project/README.md

 ## Instructions to run the application

-In the project directory, you can run:

-### `npm install` and `npm start`
+First of all, you have to check the value of `useFakeDatabase` variable in src/config/config.js file.
+If false, api urls will point to Coingecko public api.
+Else api urls will point to a local fake server.

+In the first case, Coingecko api is used to fetch data.
+This is the free version, you can exceed the number of request pretty quickly.
+If you want to try, hit `npm install` and `npm start`.

+Or you can set the previously mentioned variable's value to false and the app will use the fake server which returns the content of `db.json` located inside the database directory.
+After this: `npm install`, `npm run server:start` and in a separate terminal `npm start`.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Areas to improve

-Adding more styles to improve the look of the application, using SCSS instead of plain css.
+Adding more styles to improve the look of the application.

 Adding a loading screen while we are waiting for the API response.